Engee documentation

 WorkVariables

-Number of work variables - number of work variables
+Number of work variables - number of operating variables

-Number of work variables used in the block to store data specific to each instance.
-Work variables are accessible through the Work structure and can be used in init, step and term functions to write and read data.
+The number of working variables used in the block to store data specific to each instance.
+Working variables are accessible through the Work structure and can be used in init, step and term functions to write and read data.

-Each variable is specified with a name (Name) and a size (Size), which allows storing data of different types.
+Each variable is set with the parameters Name and Size in bytes, which allows storing data of different types.
 If a variable is assigned a larger size, it can be used as an array.

-Defines a working variable for usage in source code:
+Defines a working variable for usage in the source code:

-• Name is the name of the parameters, by default work_variable1.
+• Name - parameter name, by default work_variable1.
 Can be changed.
-New WorkVariable names are called work_variable2 and then in ascending order.
+New work variables are named work_variable2 and then in ascending order.

 • Size in bytes - the amount of memory allocated for the variable, in bytes.
 This parameter allows you to specify the size of the variable, whether it is a scalar or an array.

-For variables to work it is necessary to go to the code editor of the C Function block (Edit Source Code) to the OutputCode tab and enter the variable name.
+To work variables, you must go to the code editor of the block C Function (Edit Source Code) to the OutputCode tab and enter the name of the variable.

 Build options